discourse/discourse/docs/INSTALL-ubuntu.md

     # Run these commands as your normal login (e.g. "michael")
     sudo apt-get -y install build-essential libssl-dev libyaml-dev git libtool libxslt-dev libxml2-dev libpq-dev gawk curl pngcrush

+## Caching: Redis

+Redis is a networked, in memory key-value store cache.
+Without the Redis caching layer, we'd have to go to the database a lot more often for common information and the site would be slower as a result.

-## Install latest stable redis, package in distro may be a bit old
+Be sure to install the latest stable Redis, as the package in the distro may be a bit old:

     sudo add-apt-repository ppa:rwky/redis
     sudo apt-get update